-Set forth below is biographical information for each of our executive officers, other than Mr. Davis whose biographical information is set forth above:
+Set forth below is biographical information for each of our executive officers other than Mr. Davis, whose biographical information is set forth above:

-Srdjan Stankovic, M.D., M.S.P.H. is our Executive Vice President, Head of Research and Development and has been with our company since November 2015.
+Srdjan R. Stankovic, M.D., M.S.P.H., has served as our President since November 2018.
+Dr. Stankovic previously served as our Executive Vice President, Head of Research and Development and has been with our company since November 2015.
 With a background in clinical and academic psychiatry, Dr. Stankovic brings over 20 years of executive level experience in drug development and clinical and medical affairs.
 Dr. Stankovic has built and led multidisciplinary teams for small molecules and biologics in therapeutic areas including neurology, psychiatry, oncology, cardiology and pain.
 He has led teams to achieve approvals of KEPPRA®, FENTORA®, TREANDA®, NUVIGIL® and ARISTADATM.
 Prior to joining our company, Dr. Stankovic served as Senior Vice President of Clinical Development and Medical Affairs at Alkermes plc. from 2013 to 2015.
-Prior to Alkermes, he held the position of Senior Vice President and Head of Global Clinical Development for Teva Pharmaceuticals Ltd. He was appointed to this role following Teva's acquisition of Cephalon, Inc. where he served as Senior Vice President, Worldwide Clinical Research.
-Dr. Stankovic also served as Senior Vice President Affairs and Clinical Development CNS at Forest Laboratories, Inc. and held executive positions in research and development at Neurogen Corporation, Johnson and Johnson, and UCB.
-Dr. Stankovic received his M.D. from the University of Belgrade and holds a Master of Science in Public Health from the University of Alabama at Birmingham.
+Prior to Alkermes, he held the position of Senior Vice President and Head of Global Clinical Development for Teva Pharmaceutical Industries Ltd. He was appointed to this role following Teva's acquisition of Cephalon, Inc. where he served as Senior Vice President, Worldwide Clinical Research.
+Dr. Stankovic also served as Senior Vice President, Medical Affairs and Clinical Development CNS at Forest Laboratories, Inc. and held executive positions in research and development at Neurogen Corporation, Johnson and Johnson, and UCB.
+Dr. Stankovic is a member of the board of directors of Neurogene Inc., a privately held genetic medicine and gene therapy company.
+Dr. Stankovic received his M.D. from the University of Belgrade and holds a Master of Science in public health from the University of Alabama at Birmingham.